notmaxwang/tron_hackathon/README.md

 At the time of writing this README, the Google ChatSession API is broken (because they added a new field in their API response which broke our protobufs).
 However, it may be fixed by the time you click on it.
 So try it out! http://ec2-34-236-81-43.compute-1.amazonaws.com

-But it worked at some point.
+But it worked the morning before I recorded the demo.
 Here is a terminal log from right before the API response change:
 ![working chat](https://github.com/buzzcrackle/google_ai_hackathon/blob/main/working_chat.png?raw=true)

 ## Note for Google AI Hackathon Judges